 In general, larger testicles make more sperm and testosterone than smaller testicles.
-Often, however, you see men who have a large one-sided varicocele that has damaged the testis on one side, making it smaller.
-The small testis may be contributing significantly less sperm and testosterone to the total than the normal one.
-However, even in the “normal” one, production of sperm and testosterone is low.
+In men who have a large one-sided varicocele that has damaged the testis on one side, making it smaller, the small testis may be contributing significantly less sperm and testosterone to the total than the normal one.
+However, even in the normal one, production of sperm and testosterone is lower.
 The varicocele is not only damaging the testis on the side where it is found, but also suppressing the sperm production on the opposite (better) side.

 When a varicocele is repaired, the blood is no longer able to flow back into the scrotum.
 This affects not only the testes on that side, but also the opposite side.
 With this normalization of temperature, there may be some dramatic improvement in sperm production.
 It is likely that this improvement comes mostly from improved production in the larger, better testicle.

 The veins draining the testicles connect into larger veins.
 On the left side, they drain into the kidney vein, which is draining blood from the kidney.
 The blood from the kidney carries waste products, which may then drain backwards into the scrotum and collect there.
 This may negatively affect sperm production.